KLIEBHAN/tts-chrome-extension/README.md

    - Download button to save the audio as a MP3 file
    - Close button to stop playback and remove the player

+## Development

+To work on this extension:

+1. Make changes to the source files.
+2. Run `npm run build` to compile Tailwind CSS and other assets.
+3. For continuous development, use `npm run watch` to automatically rebuild on file changes.
+4. Reload the extension in Chrome to see your changes.

 ## Technical Details

 - The plugin uses Manifest V3 for Chrome extensions.
 - It utilizes the OpenAI TTS API for text-to-speech conversion.
 - Audio playback is done directly in the browser using the Web Audio API.
 - Asynchronous communication between the background script and content script for improved performance and reliability.
+- Tailwind CSS is used for styling, providing a modern and responsive design.

 ## Project Structure